SergejBre/SynchroTime/README.md

 ```
 ![synchroTime -d](images/consoleApp_Discovery.png)

-2. To select a virtual Serial Port, enter its system name after the command -p <portName>.
+2. To select a virtual Serial Port, enter its system name after the command -p 'portName'.
 The app will automatically create a configuration file, and the next call will contact the selected port.
 ```
 ~$ ./synchroTime -p ttyUSB0
 ```